Establishing a European Security and Defence Union

 - Bearing in mind that any military actions require a fully integrated common foreign policy, defining the common political position, as an essential precondition for the creation of a common strategic culture;

-- Acknowledging that Brexit deprived the EU of one of its main intelligence powers, being also a member of the “Five Eyes” intelligence alliance, and thus increased the dependency of the EU on third countries’ intelligence;
+- Acknowledging that Brexit deprived the EU of one of its main intelligence powers, being also a member of the “Five Eyes” intelligence alliance, and thus increased the dependency of the EU on third countries’ intelligence, leading to having even less of EU intelligence to barter with the third countries;

-- Recognising the progress made with the creation of the Permanent Structured Cooperation (PESCO), the Military Planning and Conduct Capability (MPCC) and the European Defence Fund (EDF) in 2017, as well as the Coordinated Annual Review on Defence (CARD) in 2019;
+- Recognising the progress made in Defence and Security cooperation, including the Permanent Structured Cooperation (PESCO), the Military Planning and Conduct Capability (MPCC) and the European Defence Fund (EDF) in 2017, as well as the Coordinated Annual Review on Defence (CARD) in 2019;

 - Appreciating the creation of the European Intervention Initiative as a positive step towards further defence integration but regretting that it was created outside of the EU framework;

-- Affirming the necessity to develop a common strategic culture as put as a priority by the French Presidency in 2022;
+- Affirming the necessity to develop a European common strategic culture;

 - Acknowledging positively the Military Erasmus Programme as a useful tool for knowledge sharing and creating connections between officers of different Member States’ armed forces which might facilitate future cooperation and integration projects;